SURFnet/nonweb-sso/README.md

 # Federated login to non-web applications

-SURFnet created easy to use software development kits that will enable developers to implement federated login in their applications.
+With an increasing demand to use web-based federated login within native non-web applications, but no clear method of doing thisSURFnet created easy to use software development kits that will enable developers to implement federated login in their applications.